ewanbarclay/readthedocs_XDF/README.md

 ### About the HUDF images
 Hubble imaging of the HUDF consists of imaging in 8 optical and near-IR filters stretching from the blue end of the optical ( 400nm) to almost 2000nm in the near-IR.
 These filters are named (from blue to red) f435w, f606w, f775w, f850lp, f105w, f125w, f140w, and f160w.
 The first 4 were obtained with the Advanced Camera for Surveys (ACS) while the final 4 were obtained with Wide Field Camera 3 (WFC3).

-The filter transmission curves for these filters, showing the fraction of light transmitted through each filter as a function of wavelength, are shown in Figure.
+The filter transmission curves for these filters, showing the fraction of light transmitted through each filter as a function of wavelength, are shown in [Figure 1](/Images/filters.png).

 For each filter there are a pair of images: a science (sci) and weight (wht) image.
 These respectively contain the signal in electrons per second (e/s), and an estimate of the noise in each pixel.
 The noise can be estimated from the weight according to:

 $$ noise = {1 \over \sqrt{weight}} $$